 Outdoor Leadership & Adventure Education A.A.S.
-Degree ......page 83
+Degree ...... page 84

-The A.A.S. in Outdoor Leadership & Adventure Education is designed to prepare students for careers in the adventure sports and outdoor recreation industries.
+The A.A.S. in Outdoor Leadership & Adventure Education is designed to prepare students for careers in the outdoor and adventure recreation industries.
 The curriculum balances hands-on learning experiences with a theoretical approach to leadership, risk management, and environmental stewardship.

 While working toward a degree, students have the opportunity to earn nationally-recognized industry certifications such as the American Canoe Association, American Mountain Guides Association, Leave No Trace, Professional Ski Instructors of America, and Wilderness First Responder.
-Graduates of the Outdoor Leadership & Adventure Education program can be found working in the ski industry, land management agencies, and university adventure programs.
-Graduates also have the option to transfer to a four-year university to pursue a bachelor's degree in recreation, business, or education.
+Graduates of the Outdoor Leadership & Adventure Education program can be found working in commercial, government, and nonprofit outdoor programs.
+Examples of positions attained by program graduates include college and university outdoor program manager, outdoor guide, outdoor educator, wilderness therapy field instructor, adaptive recreation facilitator, ski industry professional, climbing ranger, river patrol ranger, backcountry ranger, and many other outdoor industry positions.
+Graduates also have the option to transfer to a four-year university to pursue a bachelor's degree in recreation, business, education, or a variety of other fields.